 - All trip related tips, taxes, and gratuities.

-- All breakfasts and half of your dinners
+- All breakfasts and 2 additional meals.

 - Fine print: Your are responsible for cost of your drinks, and free-time sightseeing and travel, and airport transfers.